Radial terrace solutions and propagation profile of multistable reaction-diffusion equations over $\mathbb R^N$: Introduction

-Here, by ``unique", we mean that the set of floors $q^*=p_0 > p_1 > \cdots > p_n = q_*$ is unique, and that the traveling waves $U_1,\ldots,U_n$ are unique up to time shifts.
+Here, by ``unique", we mean that the set of platforms $q^*=p_0 > p_1 > \cdots > p_n = q_*$ is unique, and that the traveling waves $U_1,\ldots,U_n$ are unique up to time shifts.
+By our nondegeneracy assumption for zeros of $f$ in $(q_*, q^*)$ which are asymptotically stable from below, it is easily seen that the platforms of the terrace in Lemma A contain only linearly stable zeros of $f$.
 Note that by Lemma 2.1 of \cite{FM}, each traveling wave $U_k$ satisfies $U_k'<0$, and it follows easily that its speed $c_k>0$ (see, for example, the proof of Lemma \ref{w2} below).

-\begin{proof}[Proof of Lemma \ref{lem:unique-terrace}] The existence of a propagating terrace is shown in \cite{DGM} in a much more general setting.
+\begin{proof}[{\bf Proof of Lemma A}] The existence of a propagating terrace is shown in \cite{DGM} in a much more general setting.
 Here we only need to check that Assumption 1.1 there is satisfied, namely there exists a solution $u$ of \eqref{nd} with compactly supported initial function $0\leq u_0(x)<p$ that converges locally uniformly to $p$ as $t\to+\infty$.

 But this follows easily from \eqref{qq} and Lemma 2.4 of \cite{Du-P}.
-Regarding uniqueness, the part on the set of floors follows from Theorem 2.8 of \cite{FM}.
-It remains to show that the traveling wave connecting each pair of adjacent floors is unique subject to a time shift, but this follows by the standard Fife-McLeod type super-subsolution argument (\cite{FM,xChen})\footnote{A more general version of this argument will be given and used later in the current paper; see Lemmas \ref{fm-sup}, \ref{w=tw} and Remark \ref{3.12}.}, since each floor by assumption is linearly stable. \end{proof}
+Regarding uniqueness, the part on the set of platforms follows from Theorem 2.8 of \cite{FM}.
+It remains to show that the traveling wave connecting each pair of adjacent platforms is unique subject to a time shift, but this follows by the standard Fife-McLeod type super-subsolution argument (\cite{FM,xChen})\footnote{A more general version of this argument will be given and used later in the current paper; see Lemmas \ref{fm-sup}, \ref{w=tw} and Remark \ref{3.12}.}, since each platform is linearly stable. \end{proof}

+From now on, we will focus on multistable nonlinearities $f$ satisfying {\rm {\bf (f1)-(f3)}}.
+For definiteness, we denote the linearly stable zeros of $f$ in $[0,p]$ by